esper-io/console_docs/docs/getting-started/README.md

 -   Use at least eight (8) characters

 -   Don’t use your User ID as a password.

--   Expire within a maximum of 90 calendar days.

 -   Use both numeric and alphabetic characters in your password.

 -   Avoid reusing your previous four passwords.

-Note: Esper users are responsible for making sure their policy and practice reflect security and compliance.
-These practices include changing your password periodically, especially if you hold administrative access to your Esper endpoint or you suspect your password may have been compromised.
+**Note**: Esper users are responsible for making sure their policy and practice reflect security and compliance.
+These practices include changing your password periodically (after a maximum of 90 days), especially if you hold administrative access to your Esper endpoint or you suspect your password may have been compromised.